 There are some quantities that must exist within a nuclear data evaluation.
 If the evaluation is to be used for neutron transport, the fission cross section (MF 3 MT 18), prompt nubar (MF 1 MT 456) and prompt neutron emission spectrum (MF 4/5 or 6 MT 18) must be specified.
 If given, these evaluated quantities uniquely define the average total neutron emission energy (ENP) and the values in this section are redundant; in such case, the MT 458 data are derived data and should be consistent with the primary evaluated data.
-Similarly, if gamma production data are given (as they should be) then the primary evaluation should contain MF 6 or 12/13/14/15 MT 18 data describing the prompt fission gammas (EGP and, again, the data in MF 1 MT 458 are redundant.
+Similarly, if gamma production data are given (as they should be) then the primary evaluated mass (EGP and, again, the data in MF 1 MT 458 are redundant.
 Thus, the derived data should be stored in an appropriately marked (IFC=2 or 4, LDRV=1) TAB1 record.
 Modern evaluated data should not resort to using the Sher and Beck systematics for this quantity.